 Presentation by the employer

 Often, an assessment centre will start with a presentation by the employer describing the organisation, their graduate scheme and career progression opportunities.
 Generally, you are not assessed during this activity but pay close attention to what is said as it may be useful to you at a later stage (perhaps during one of the activities).
-Look interested and ask questions too.
+Look interested and ask questions.

-In these exercises, your group may be given a problem to solve with a specific objective.
+The group is given a problem to discuss with a specific objective.
 It usually isn’t straightforward, and every approach may have disadvantages as well as advantages.
 The problem may be a physical puzzle to solve, such as building a bridge, or a theoretical one, such as a scenario-based emergency situation where you are presented with facts of the case and must logically work out the best option.
+The aim is to agree a plan of action by the end of the exercise, so negotiation and compromise are important.
+You may have to present your findings in an individual or group presentation at the end of the session.

 Committee exercise / debates